MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 The key feature of hosted machine groups is the ability to automatically load balance hosted bots between different groups, hence optimizing your automation resources seamlessly between your different workloads.

-The number of hosted bots that can run in your environment is equal to the number of hosted RPA capacity you've assigned to your environment excluding the number of hosted machines provisioned in the environment (for example, if you have 10 Hosted RPA assigned to your environment, and two hosted machines provisioned, then the number of hosted bots that can run in your environment will be eight).
+The number of hosted bots that can run in your environment is equal to the number of Hosted Process capacity you've assigned to your environment excluding the number of hosted machines provisioned in the environment (for example, if you have 10 Hosted Process assigned to your environment, and two hosted machines provisioned, then the number of hosted bots that can run in your environment will be eight).
 This capacity is then load balanced across all the hosted machine groups you have in your environment.
 Each hosted machine group has a max bot and committed bot configuration that enables you to control the scaling capabilities of the hosted machine group.

 The hosted machine group requests to scale out when there aren't enough hosted bots to run desktop flows.
 It takes into consideration the max and committed bot configuration in the hosted machine group and the available capacity in the environment.
 The hosted machine group scale-in when the desktop flow queue is lesser than the number of available hosted bots.
 This capacity then becomes available to other hosted machine groups in the environment.